Refine by

 Obesity Articles & Analysis: Older

 Obesity is a significant contributor to respiratory disorders such as Obesity Hypoventilation Syndrome (OHS) and sleep apnea, both of which are characterized by reduced respiratory chemosensitivity.
 These conditions not only impair breathing but also exacerbate the health risks associated with obesity.
-Recent research from Rivera (2024) ...
+Recent research from Rivera (2024) investigates the potential of setmelanotide, a ...

 In most cases, snoring is reduced with the use of nasal strips as it helps to improve the airflow through the nose.
 Adhesive based nasal strips gently lift the nasal walls, widening the breathing passages for better breathing throughout the night.
 Nasal strips work well when you are snoring due to nasal congestion or narrowing nasal ...